bebatut-slides/docker_foundry_ws_12_16/slides.md

 Containers more portable and efficient

 Note:

-- Similar resource isolation and allocation benefits for containers and VM
+Similar resource isolation and allocation benefits

-- but a different architectural approach
+*but* a different architectural approach

-- VM: include the application, the necessary binaries and libraries, and an entire guest operating system -- all of which can amount to tens of GBs
+- VM: application +  necessary binaries and libraries + entire guest operating system
+  - All of which can amount to tens of GBs
-- Container: application and all of its dependencies --but share the kernel with other containers, running as isolated processes in user space on the host operating system
+- Container: application and all of its dependencies
+  - Share the kernel with other containers
+  - Rnning as isolated processes in user space on the host operating system

 ---